Why 'quiet' on caste census, Cong asks govt in RS | Politics

 - India

-Congress asked the government on Wednesday why was it ''quiet'' and ''running away'' from a caste-based census, which was mooted by a woman MP of the ruling BJP in the Lok Sabha on Tuesday and even by the chief ministers of Bihar and Odisha.
+The Congress Wednesday asked the government why was it ''quiet'' and ''running away'' from a caste-based census, which was mooted by a woman MP of the ruling BJP in the Lok Sabha on Tuesday and even by the chief ministers of Bihar and Odisha.

 A caste-based census is required to assess the exact ground situation because in at least 30 states and Union territories, the reservation for backward classes has crossed the upper limit, the opposition party said.

-Congress leader Abhishek Manu Singhvi raised the issue in the Rajya Sabha while initiating a debate in the Upper House on the Constitution (127th Amendment) Bill, 2021 that seeks to restore the states' power to identify and specify the Socially and Economically Backward Classes (SEBCs), which was lost after the Supreme Court's judgment in the Maratha quota case.
-Asserting that there is a demand for a caste-based census from all quarters, Singhvi said the exercise is needed because the quota for backward classes has exceeded the determined limits in many states.
+Congress leader Abhishek Manu Singhvi raised the issue in the Rajya Sabha while initiating a debate on the Constitution (127th Amendment) Bill, 2021 that seeks to restore the power of states to identify and specify the Socially and Economically Backward Classes (SEBCs), which was lost after the Supreme Court's judgement in the Maratha quota case.
+Asserting that there is a demand for a caste-based census from all quarters, Singhvi said the exercise is needed because the quota for backward classes has exceeded the determined limits in many state.

 Similarly, while there is a 17-per cent quota for the backward classes in jobs, in reality, their percentage is higher, the Congress leader said.